 - Severe knee pain that limits your everyday activities;

-- Moderate or severe knee pain while resting, day or night;
+- Average or serious knee pain while resting;

-- Chronic knee inflammation and swelling that doesn’t improve with rest or medications;
+- Lingering knee inflammation accompanied by swelling that isn’t relieved with medications or rest;

-- Knee stiffness: inability to bend and straighten your knee;
+- Inability to bend and straighten your knee;

 - No pain relief from NSAIDs.

 Or if you:

 - Can’t walk any distance without experiencing significant pain;

 During the Surgery